 One of six children, Jane grew up in Scarsdale, New York, attended Scarsdale High School and earned a bachelor’s degree in classics from the University of Rochester, where she received Summa Cum Laude honors and was elected to the Phi Beta Kappa Society.
 The following year, she completed one year of a master’s program at the University of Pennsylvania’s Annenberg School of Communications.

-Currently, she and her husband reside in New Preston, Connecticut.
+Currently, she and her husband reside in St. Petersburg, Florida.